TheOdinProject/curriculum/foundations/javascript_basics/function_basics.md

 ![how parameters are passed to a function and how values are returned from it](https://cdn.statically.io/gh/TheOdinProject/curriculum/c53dd9a12f0c9afde0d9229f82a176170f12e120/foundations/javascript_basics/function_basics/imgs/00.png)

-Make note that, while we are storing the outcome of the `favoriteAnimal('Goat')` function call inside the `message` variable, and later passing `message` as an argument for `log()`, we could just as easily have called `favoriteAnimal()` inside of `console.log()` directly with the argument `'Goat'`.
-In that case, we get the return value of the function, string of `"Goat is my favorite animal!"`, printed to the console, without the need to store it in a separate variable.
-We're passing in a function call `favoriteAnimal('Goat')` as an argument in a different function call - `log()`.
+Make note that, while we are storing the outcome of `favoriteAnimal('Goat')` inside the `message` variable, and later passing `message` as an argument for `log()`, it is also possible to pass in a function call as an argument in a different function call.

 ```javascript
 function favoriteAnimal(animal) {